ssk4709/MusiRelm-1.0-Prototype/README.md

 This ReadME file explains all the web-pages created for the project in short.
 Consider it the guide of the project.

+This website is only a STATIC FRONT-UI REPRESENTATION

 This prototype version contains :

 Home.html - This is the main webpage where user comes.